singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 # next steps:

+- enable workspaces support
-- try out using OLC in offers rather than polygon
+- group offers by polygon in map
 - pick default scale based on number of partitions after create database
 - offer creation modal/page
   - consider creating the form separate so it can be used on a page or modal